xdtianyu/ruri.io/README.md

 ## Usage

-Copy you images in directory `img-dir` and then run the following command:
+Copy your images to directory `img-dir` and then run the following command:

 ```
 ./template.sh "Home page title" "img-dir" > index.html
 ```

-This script generates thumbnails and `index.html` file for the large `png/jpg/bmp` files.
+This script generates `index.html` and thumbnails of `png/jpg/bmp` images.